Skip to main content

 Additionally, right now, the risk of getting fentanyl in other drugs is particularly high and particularly dangerous since fentanyl is incredibly potent, and getting even slightly too much fentanyl can be fatal.

-Polysubstance abuse may also make it harder to recognize and react to the symptoms of an overdose in time.
+polysubstance abuse may also make it harder to recognize and react to the symptoms of an overdose in time.
 The effects of one drug may also mask the symptoms of an overdose on another, which can delay the people around you from realizing what’s happened as well.

 Because polysubstance abuse, by definition, involves the use of more than one substance at a time, it’s also possible that people will use more and more different kinds of drugs based on availability or price, with the risks increasing with each new substance they try.